 As part of the firm wide risk assessment, the firm should identify the type of clients that it serves.
 The firm must consider the risk posed by its clients by identifying whether they present any of the following risks and associated red-flag indicators.
 The presence of one or more red-flag indicators may suggest a high risk of money laundering or terrorist financing.
 Red flags are not exclusive to the risk areas identified below.
 Firms should reinforce the importance of an 'enquiring mind' and employing professional scepticism - both in terms of the client due diligence performed and the scrutiny applied to the ongoing services provided.

-Risk Red-flag indicators Why Clients seeking anonymity or undue secrecy undue client secrecy (e.g., reluctance to provide requested information) unnecessarily complex ownership structures, including nominee shareholders or bearer shares uncooperative clients incorrect or misleading information on the register (Companies House) and/or reluctance to correct Clients may try to hide who they are, or produce unusual forms of identity verification, if they are involved in criminal activity or money laundering.
+Risk Red-flag indicators Why Clients seeking anonymity or undue secrecy undue client secrecy (e.g. reluctance to provide requested information) unnecessarily complex ownership structures, including nominee shareholders or bearer shares uncooperative clients incorrect or misleading information on the register (Companies House) and/or reluctance to correct clients using intermediaries to instruct the firm to perform services (e.g. supply chain risk).
+Clients may try to hide who they are, or produce unusual forms of identity verification, if they are involved in criminal activity or money laundering.
 Clients who are seeking anonymity on behalf of themselves, a third party or beneficial owner may be seeking to launder money.
-Complex structures are attractive to criminals as they may enable the integration of illicit funds into the legitimate economy.
+Complex structures, or complex supply chains, are attractive to criminals as they may enable the integration of illicit funds into the legitimate economy.

-Clients with a history of criminal activity

-- clients with criminal convictions relating to the proceeds of crime

-- clients who are on the terrorist list

-- clients on the sanctions lists

-Clients with a history of criminal activity would most likely pose a very high risk of money laundering to your firm.

-If you find out that a person or organisation you're dealing with is subject to financial sanctions, you must immediately:

-- stop dealing with them - freeze any assets you're holding for them
+Risk Red-flag indicators Why Clients with a history of criminal clients with criminal convictions relating to the proceeds of crime Clients with a history of criminal activity would most likely pose a very high risk of money laundering to your firm. activity clients who are on the terrorist listclients on the sanctions lists If you find out that a person or organisation you're dealing with is subject to financial sanctions, you must immediately: stop dealing with them • freeze any assets you're holding for them.
 Then tell the Office of Financial Sanctions Implementation as soon as possible.
 The money laundering regulations require firms to put in place enhanced due diligence measures in dealing with countries subject to sanctions, embargos or similar measures.
 Clients may use accountancy firms to seek advice on restructuring their assets to avoid financial sanctions.

-UK sanctions lists

-The UK's sanctions list is published by the Foreign & Commonwealth Office.
+UK sanctions lists The UK's sanctions list is published by the Foreign & Commonwealth Office.
 The list contains all individuals, entities and ships specified/designated under Sanctions and Anti-Money Laundering Act (SAMLA) 2018.
 The list includes all those designated under the types of sanctions including financial, immigration, trade and transport.
 Sanctions regularly change so firms should use the most up-to-date list available online.

-OFSI Consolidated of financial sanctions target

-The Office of Financial Sanctions Implementation which is part of HM Treasury issues a list of all those subject to financial sanctions imposed by the UK - known as the consolidated list.
-Find the financial sanctions search here.
+OFSI Consolidated of financial sanctions target The Office of Financial Sanctions Implementation which is part of HM Treasury issues a list of all those subject to financial sanctions imposed by the UK - known as the consolidated list .
+Find the financial sanctions search here .
 Make sure you check the names of the beneficial owners, and not just the name of the client.